wishstudio/flinux/README.md

 For users who just want to give it a try.
 Download a premade Arch Linux environment [here](https://xysun.me/static/flinux-archlinux.7z).
 Then visit [Beginner's Guide](https://github.com/wishstudio/flinux/wiki/Beginner's-Guide).

 For just the binary executables, visit [release page](https://github.com/wishstudio/flinux/releases).
+For getting the latest development snapshot, visit [here](https://ci.appveyor.com/project/wishstudio/flinux/build/artifacts).

 For developers, you can also visit [this guide](https://github.com/wishstudio/flinux/wiki/ArchLinux-installation-steps) for detailed bootstrapping steps of an ArchLinux chroot.